Welcome

 These words are included in the congregation’s vision statement: “to be a community…committed to encourage each member’s journey into God and community.”

-While it might be assumed that a smaller congregation doesn’t face the challenges in community building experienced by some larger congregations, the CLS family still feels the need to build into its life opportunities for sharing.
+While it might be assumed that a smaller congregation doesn’t face the challenges in community building experienced by some larger congregations, the Loving Shepherd family still feels the need to build into its life opportunities for sharing.
 Some of these are quite typical: coffee hours, pot luck suppers, and socials.
 (For the past several years an “open mike” following a pot luck supper has given members the chance to share musical and poetic gifts or to share brief readings which they have enjoyed.)
-Recently some women of the congregation organized a Women’s Night Out, reserving space at local eateries for a once a month gathering.

 The congregation has also made a decision to hold only one worship service on Sundays, feeling that worship is the experience which most connects us, and that it is the best opportunity for members to see one another across the generations.
 A “Family Sunday” includes participation in leading worship by our younger members and time after worship for parents to connect while their children participate in a planned activity.